William A. Newman

 William A. Newman (born 1948 in Great Lakes, IL) is an American painter and computer artist residing in Washington, D.C.

-College
+Early life and education

 Newman received his BFA at the Maryland Institute College of Art for Painting.
 His early medical studies were of great influence to his later paintings at MICA, which often involved bloody, gruesome scenes.
-Joe Shepard, Newman's painting teacher taught him the technique of laying glazes of transparent color over imprimatura (monochromatic underpaintings).
-Newman continued to use this technique throughout his career.

-After his undergraduate years at MICA, in 1971, Newman spent one year running the Art Store at the Corcoran School of Art.
+After his BFA at MICA, in 1971, Newman spent one year running the Art Store at the Corcoran School of Art.
 During this time, he met many young artists, with whom he would create the group "The Washington Color Pencil School".
-These artists also organized an exhibit of the same name at the Corcoran Gallery of Art In 1973.
+These artists also organized an exhibit of the same name at the Corcoran Gallery of Art in 1973.

-In 1973, Newman began studying for his MFA at University of Maryland, where he began teaching his first courses.
+In 1973, Newman began studying for his MFA at University of Maryland.

-Lady Sarah controversy

-In 1975, Newman had already begun as a full-time teacher at the Corcoran School of Art.
-He was hired to paint a mural at the Construction site across from the Old Executive Office building, where he and twenty students created 35 - 40 magnified insects and animals and cut them out of plywood to place around the site.
-Since that project was a great success, Newman offered to create a painting for the inside of the building of a large nude.
-They accepted his proposal, so he began working.
-When he was finished, the painting was twenty four feet long.
-When the General Services Administration came to the Corcoran before it went up, they decided not to show the original piece.
-They refused to put the piece up, unless Newman painted a bathing suit over the woman in the mural.